Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/cell-annotation.md

 This episode highlights some of the differences between reference-based annotation and unsupervised clustering.
 The former explicitly focuses on aspects of the data that are known to be interesting, simplifying the process of biological interpretation.
-However, the cost is that the downstream analysis is restricted by the diversity and resolution of the available labels.
+However, the cost is that the downstream analysis is restricted by the diversity and resolution of the available labels, a problem that is largely avoided by _de novo_ identification of clusters.
+We suggest applying both strategies to examine the agreement (or lack thereof) between reference label and cluster assignments.
+Any inconsistencies are not necessarily problematic due to the conceptual differences between the two approaches;
-We suggest applying both strategies and, if major disagreements are present between reference label and cluster assignments, using those discrepancies as the basis for further investigation to discover novel effects.
+indeed, one could use those discrepancies as the basis for further investigation to discover novel factors of variation in the data.

 ### Using custom references

-It is also straightforward to apply *[SingleR](https://bioconductor.org/packages/3.12/SingleR)* to user-supplied reference datasets.
+We can also apply *[SingleR](https://bioconductor.org/packages/3.12/SingleR)* to single-cell reference datasets that are curated and supplied by the user.
-This is most obviously useful when we have an existing dataset that was previously (manually) annotated, and we want to use that knowledge to annotate a new dataset in an automated manner.
+This is most obviously useful when we have an existing dataset that was previously (manually) annotated and we want to use that knowledge to annotate a new dataset in an automated manner.
 To illustrate, we will use the @muraro2016singlecell human pancreas dataset as our reference.